therealcooperpark/D2_weapon_predictions/README.md

   - Stats (e.g., handling, range, magazine size)
   - Perk availability (e.g., Quickdraw, Rampage)

-  All data is pulled from Destiny's API - thanks Bungie!
+  All data is pulled from Destiny's API via the great work by [altbdoor](https://altbdoor.github.io/d2-api-human/)!

   This README will be updated as new features become available!
 Stay tuned!